IsmaPi/project-algorithms-and-data-structures/README.md

       - move_mouse: takes the next_position and the graph.
 If the next_position is a node in the graph connected to the current node the player is in, the position is updated and prints a message to communicate to the user that they have moved and where they have moved.
 If the node inputted is not accessible, an error message is shown.

-      - game_over: when called, it sets a variable self.eaten to true and prints a game-over message to the user.
+      - game_over: when called, it sets a variable self.eaten to true.

 Secondly, the graph.py presents us with the main class for the creation and properties of a graph.